UTNuclearRobotics/ip-api/README.md

 # IP-API

 This is a simple API to interact with a MongoDB database to store and lookup IP addresses based on a machine's hostname.
-This is intended for storing and querying ROS IPs to make remote connections easier to set up.
+This is intended for storing and querying ROS IPs to make remote connections easier to set up (specifically when robot IPs are not static).

 NOTE: If multiple machines have the same hostname there will be conflicts.
 Right now this only supports having unique hostnames.